Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Decisive-Feature Fidelity (DFF)

 \subsection{DFF Estimator}

 We instantiate DFF \emph{exclusively} with a mask-and-infill counterfactual explainer\footnote{Counterfactuals give intervention-style evidence and avoid well-known pitfalls of purely associative saliency, e.g., unrobustness/inconsistency of explanations \cite{ghorbani2019interpretation,huang2023safari,zhao2021baylime}; we therefore choose CF–XAI.
-That said, conceptually any reliable XAI method can be applied in our DFF framework.} (\emph{CF–XAI}) \cite{FongVedaldi2017Meaningful}. \revnote{Addresses Jeroen p.4 line 104: clarified ``efficient'' $\to$ ``practical'' estimators; justified CF-XAI choice in footnote.}

-\textbf{How CF-XAI works (intuition):} Given an image $x$, the explainer asks: ``What is the smallest change to $x$ that would flip the SUT's output?''
+That said, conceptually any reliable XAI method can be applied in our DFF framework.} (\emph{CF–XAI}) \cite{FongVedaldi2017Meaningful}. \textbf{Intuitively CF-XAI works as follows:} Given an image $x$, the explainer asks: ``What is the smallest change to $x$ that would affect the SUT's output?''
 It finds a sparse mask $m^\star$ indicating which pixels must be modified (via infill from a learned prior) to change the decision.
-The resulting \emph{decisive map} $\Halg(F(x))$ highlights these critical regions. \revnote{Addresses Jeroen p.4 lines 104--107: added intuitive explanation of CF-XAI; clarified that each image serves as its own reference for perturbation; justified CF-XAI over alternatives.}
+The resulting \emph{decisive map} $\Halg(F(x))$ highlights these critical regions.

-We compute $\Halg(F(x_r))$ for the real image and $\Halg(F(x_s))$ for the synthetic image using the same CF-XAI procedure applied independently.
-To ensure robustness against the stochastic nature of counterfactual generation, we define the decisive map as the expectation over $K_{\mathrm{cf}}$ random seeds $\zeta_k$: